powsybl/powsybl-optimizer/robust-state-estimator/README.md

 Once all prior knowledge to the state estimation and solving options have been provided by the user, the state estimator can be run.
 It makes use of the following main functions: [StateEstimator](https://github.com/powsybl/powsybl-optimizer/blob/robust-state-estimator/robust-state-estimator/src/main/java/com/powsybl/stateestimator/StateEstimator.java), [StateEstimatorRunner](https://github.com/powsybl/powsybl-optimizer/blob/robust-state-estimator/robust-state-estimator/src/main/java/com/powsybl/stateestimator/StateEstimatorRunner.java) and [StateEstimatorModel](https://github.com/powsybl/powsybl-optimizer/blob/robust-state-estimator/robust-state-estimator/src/main/java/com/powsybl/stateestimator/StateEstimatorModel.java).

 `resources` folder contains all AMPL files (.mod/.dat/.run) at the core of the state estimator.
 In particular, it contains the mathematical formulation of the state estimator as an optimization problem to be solved.
 When running a state estimation, all the necessary files (network data, measurement files, solving options, etc) are exported by the [StateEstimatorRunner](https://github.com/powsybl/powsybl-optimizer/blob/robust-state-estimator/robust-state-estimator/src/main/java/com/powsybl/stateestimator/StateEstimatorRunner.java) class as CSV and text files.
 Once the (MI)NLP is solved, an AMPL script exports the results and resolution indicators as output files.
+Note that the two formulations provided for the estimator (WLS and WLAV) are in `resources`.

 The class [StateEstimatorAmplIOFiles](https://github.com/powsybl/powsybl-optimizer/blob/robust-state-estimator/robust-state-estimator/src/main/java/com/powsybl/stateestimator/parameters/StateEstimatorAmplIOFiles.java) represents the interface between Java and AMPL.
 It handles both input files provided to AMPL (related to `knowledge` folder) and output files exported by AMPL.